ubinexus/sonic-utilities/doc/Command-Reference.md

   2023-10-20 05:07:34  fatal        firmware   Command timeout
   ```

-**show asic-sdk-health-event suppressed-category-list**
+**show asic-sdk-health-event suppress-configuration**

-This command displays the suppressed category list of ASIC/SDK health events.
+This command displays the suppressed category list and maximum number of events of ASIC/SDK health events.

 - Usage:
   ```